fish-shell/fish-shell/doc_src/cmds/fish.rst

 - ``-v`` or ``--version`` display version and exit

-- ``-D`` or ``--debug-stack-frames=DEBUG_LEVEL`` specify how many stack frames to display when debug messages are written.
-The default is zero.
-A value of 3 or 4 is usually sufficient to gain insight into how a given debug call was reached but you can specify a value up to 128.

 - ``-f`` or ``--features=FEATURES`` enables one or more :ref:`feature flags <featureflags>` (separated by a comma).
 These are how fish stages changes that might break scripts.

 The fish exit status is generally the :ref:`exit status of the last foreground command <variables-status>`.